DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-5-induction-tutor-materials.md

 Ask:

-- how can you be sure you’re providing effective feedback?
+- "how can you be sure you’re providing effective feedback?"
-- what's one thing you will take forward from the session today?
+- "what's one thing you will take forward from the session today?"